 The human immune response is the first line of defense against invading pathogens and abnormal cells, with two distinct systems—innate and adaptive immunity—working together to maintain health.
 B cells are a key element in the adaptive immune system response because they produce specific, high-affinity antibodies that can bind directly to pathogens or cancer cells.
 Once the B cells generate antibodies directed at antigens on a specific invader, they mark those invading cells for destruction, acting as a signal beacon to alert other immune cells.
-By leveraging information directly from the human immune system, we believe that we can develop more effective antibody-based treatments to fight against cancer and infectious diseases.
+By leveraging information directly from the human immune system, we believe that we can develop more effective antibody-based treatments to fight against cancer.

 Cataloging the Context-Dependent B cell Response against Cancer